dtpublic/examples/tutorials/jms-output-exactlyonce/README.md

 ## JMS ActiveMQ Output Example

-This application shows the use of JMS output operator by implementing AbstractJMSSinglePortOutputOperator.
+This application shows the use of JMS output operator and its exactly-once semantics by implementing AbstractJMSSinglePortOutputOperator.
 The operator uses its default JMSTransactionalStore to ensure exactly once capability.
 AbstractJmsOutputOperator handles every window as a transaction.
 In every transaction the current windowId will be saved to a topic specific JMS meta-data queue to skip sending tuples of already committed windows.
 It is the responsibility of the user to create the meta-data queue in the JMS provider.

-The application generates a sequence of string numbers to be written to an ActiveMQ queue by a JMS output operator.
+The application generates a sequence of numbers to be written out as strings to an ActiveMQ queue by a JMS output operator.
-The output operator is preceded by a intermediate pass-through operator which will intentionally fail after a specified amount of processed tuples, causing the operator to be redeployed and some tuples to be reprocessed.
+The output operator is preceded by an intermediate pass-through operator which will intentionally fail after a specified amount of processed tuples, causing the operator to be redeployed and some tuples to be reprocessed.

 After that the ValidationApplication can be used to read and validate the queue for having no duplicates.